 We have long standing relationships with a wide range of agencies across the North West who provide and support work based opportunities and placements for our students.
 These include community mental health and learning disability services, services working with offenders, domestic violence centres, homeless services, housing projects, women’s centres, youth centres and services, and older person services.

 We thrive on working with motivated and committed students who want to make a difference in the community.
 Over the past two decades we have grown within a context of rapid social change.
-As the demands for highly qualified workers within the community and social care sector rise, we have achieved our commitment to raising the standards of practice through high quality education courses.
+As the demands for highly qualified workers within the community and social care sector rise, we have achieved our commitment to raising the standards of practice through high quality social care degree courses.

 We have many extra-curricular activities including dedicated social work film and book clubs, and course outings.
 The nationally credited Social Work Book Club started here at UCLan, is an example of how students can learn and engage with subject matter in a highly interactive way.
 Our students have been instrumental in developing ‘Reading the World’, a highly innovative community project where students train as facilitators to work with hard to reach service users, supporting them to tell their story through poetry, the written word and movement.
 Ensuring a positive student experience whilst also making a sustainable difference in our community is at the heart of what we do.

 You’ll also be able to further gain real work experience whilst studying through our established Centre for Volunteering and Community Leadership.
 This award-winning centre rapidly gained a reputation for providing rich and innovative services and projects that help bring communities closer together, whilst enriching the experience and personal/career development of all those we work with.